MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/application-control.md

 ## WDAC policy enforcement

-When PowerShell runs under a WDAC policy, it changes its behavior based on the defined security policy.
+When PowerShell runs under a WDAC policy, its behavior changes based on the defined security policy.
 Under a WDAC policy, PowerShell runs trusted scripts and modules allowed by the policy in `FullLanguage` mode.
 All other scripts and script blocks are untrusted and run in `ConstrainedLanguage` mode.
 PowerShell throws errors when the untrusted scripts attempt to perform